GenRe-Mekong/Publication-Resources/README.md

 ---

 ### 2025 paper
-This paper gives an update of drug-resistant prevalence in the GMS, also known as _"the second GenRe-Mekong paper"_
+This paper gives an update of drug-resistant prevalence in the GMS, following treatment policy revisions.
+__"Genetic surveillance of Plasmodium falciparum populations following treatment policy revisions in the Greater Mekong Subregion"__

+Nature Communications (under review)

 ---